Diagnostic GuideUpdated April 28, 2026

 Quick Answer

-Start with the core fields people actually see: category, description, services, photos, website link, hours, and reviews.
+A Google Business Profile for therapists works best when you start with the core fields people actually see: category, description, services, photos, website link, and hours.
 Then check whether the profile and your website tell the same story.
-A polished profile with a weak landing page still loses people.
+Reviews can matter, but for therapists they need an ethics-first process rather than pressure or selective requests.

 Review Standard